sethvincent/development-environments-for-beginners/chapters/10-javascript.md

 The Web Platform Docs is a relatively new set of documentation that includes coverage of html, css, and javscript.
 It's pretty good,

-**Moxilla Developer Network documentation:** [https://developer.mozilla.org/en-US/docs/Web/JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
+**Mozilla Developer Network documentation:** [https://developer.mozilla.org/en-US/docs/Web/JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

 The MDN docs are great.
 There are bits that are specific to Mozilla, but the majority of the content is relevant to html, css, and javascript in general.